-Tacks: 2017 Spring Engr Competency Survey Identifying and unders standing issues, prob ilems, and opportunitie s; comparing data from o different sources t a draw conclusions; using effective approaches for choosing a course o consequences. faction or developing Never appropriate solution: Rarely s; taking action that is i Sometimes Most of the time acts, constraints, Always NIA Have not had opportunity to observe Identifies issues, problems, and opportunities - Recognitizes issues, problems, or opportunities and determines whether action is needed.
-0 0 0 ۲ 0 0 Gathers information - Identifies the need for and collects information to better understand issues, problems, and opportunities 0 0 0 ۲ 0 0 Interprets information - Integrates Information from a variety of sources; detects trends, associations, and cause- effect relationships.
-0 0 0 0 • 0 Generates atternatives - Creates relevant options for addressing problems/opportunities and achieving desired outcomes.
-0 0 0 0 ۲ 0 Never Rarely Sometimes Most of the time Alwaya N/A Have not had opportunity to observe Chooses appropriate action-Formulates clear decision oriteria; evaluates options by considering implications and consequences; chooses an effective option.
+Analysis and Judgment (ISU Accreditation Aligned) identifying and understanding issues, problems, and opportunities; comparing data from different sources to draw conclusions; using effective approaches for choosing a course of action or developing appropriate solutions; taking action that is consistent with available facts, constraints, and probable consequences.
+Never Rarely Sometimes Most of the time Always N/A Have not had opportunity to observe Identifies issues, problems, and opportunities - Recognities issues, problems, or opportunities and determines whether action is needed.
+0 0 0 ۲ 0 0 Gathers information - identifies the need for and collects information to better understand issues, problems, and opportunities 0 0 0 ۲ 0 0 Interprets information - integrates information from a variety of sources; detects trends, associations, and cause- effect relationships.
+0 0 0 0 • 0 Generates alternatives - Creates relevant options for addressing problemslopportunities and achieving desired outcomes.
+0 0 0 0 ۲ 0 Never Rarely Sometimes Most of the time Always N/A Have not had opportunity to observe Chooses appropriate action-Formulates clear decision criteria; evaluates options by considering implications and consequences; chooses an effective option.
 0 0 0 ۲ 0 0 Commits to action- implements decisions or initiates action within a reasonable time.
-0 0 0 0 ۲ 0 Involves others -includes others in the decision-making process as warranted to obtain good information, make the most appropriate decisions, and ensure buy-in and understanding of the resulting decisions.
-0 0 ۲ 0 0 0 Values diversity -Embraces and values diverse collection of inputs, values, perspectives, and thought paradigms in approaching the application of engineering to products and processes.
-0 0 0 0 ۲ 0
+0 0 0 0 ۲ 0 Involves others -includes others in the decision-maining process as warranted to obtain good information, make the most appropriate decisions, and ensure buy-in and understanding of the resulting decisions.
+0 0 ۲ 0 0 0 Values diversity -Embraces and values diverse collection of inputs, values, perspectives, and thought paradigms in approaching the application of angineering 0 0 0 0 ۲ 0